Rayan-Roshan21/masculinity_project/README.md

 ## Overview

 This project analyzes survey data on masculinity, visualizes relationships between responses, and uses KMeans clustering to identify patterns in the data.
+This is guided project according to 'building a machine learning model' course on Codacademy.

 ### Key Steps:
 1. **Data Exploration:** Initial analysis of the dataset to understand its structure and key features.